- If the Windows 10 rdp client is not working, you won't be able to access your remote resources.

 Just a heads up, the fix for this may break other apps.
 I have BlueBeam Revu as a Remote app and this fix completely breaks it.
 Entire window disappears when run in full screen.
 Restoring it down allows it to be displayed, but as soon as you do anything in the program it goes invisible again.

 We hope that you managed to fix the Remote Desktop app problem by using our solutions.
 If the Remote Desktop stopped, we have another great guide to help you fix that in no time.

 The Remote Desktop app is embedded in Windows 10 so you can use it right away but if it starts to develop problems or you need other features, you need to consider other solutions.

-Therefore, you might also be interested in our list with the best screen sharing software for Windows 10 that you can use in your collaboration efforts.
+If you still haven’t resolved the remote desktop issue, try out the Mikogo third-party tool for remote desktop support and troubleshooting.
+Therefore, you might also be interested in our list of the best screen-sharing software for Windows 10 that you can use in your collaboration efforts.